 Whether you have planned to go east or west, north or south – make sure to save some time and travel around the Kansai region, easily accessible with the JR bullet trains.
 It is the one area filled with more heritage than anyone else in Japan.

 The Todai-ji temple in Nara, is maybe the most popular side trip from Kyoto.
 It which will amaze you with its giant Buddha, located in the world’s largest wooden building.
-Visit Kobe and learn how the city played an essential role in Japan’s international development and how from a small town it become the principal port of an entire country.
+Visit Kobe and learn how the city played an essential role in Japan’s international development and how from a small town it became the principal port of an entire country.

 Osaka is the complete contrary of cultural and historical Kyoto.
 Modern, busy and fascinating, Osaka has to offer its own Universal Studios, great views, and unforgettable experience from the top of the Umeda Sky Building.

 Last but not least, if trains fascinate you, do not miss out on the Railway Park of Nagoya – a place where the history and evolution of world-class trains stand before your eyes.

 Nara is just 37 km away from Kyoto.
 There is a direct Rapid Service on the JR Nara Line that will take you to the city in less than an hour.
 The JR Nara Line is included in your Japan Rail Pass, which means that all JR pass holders can make this trip for free.

 But if you don’t know anything about this city, the first thing to learn is that Nara is amongst Japan’s top destinations, preferred by locals and international visitors.